This tutorial will show you:

 - How to use the RESTful API

-For Accumulo deployment, you will need access to an Accumulo 1.7 or 1.8 instance.
+For Accumulo deployment, you will need access to an Accumulo 1.9.2 or later instance.

 Before you begin, you should have these: